MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 ## Widget actions

 The host uses widget actions to send a specific action or message to the widget.
-Widget JS SDK provides `notify()` method to send a message or a JSON payload to the widget.
+Widget JS SDK provides the `notify()` method to send a message or a JSON payload to the widget.
 Each widget action supports a specific payload signature.

 ### Usage